SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 **Revision**
 FDA's recall: Thousands of pounds of mislabeled decaf coffee may impact your coffee routine!

 1. Does the content in the revised version accurately reflect the content of the source text?
-- [x] Yes
+:white_check_mark: Yes
-- [ ] No
+:black_square_button: No

-2. Style
+2. Is the language style of the revised headline appropriate?
-- [ ] Yes
+:black_square_button: Yes
-- [x] No
+:white_check_mark: No
-   :black_square_button: Grammar  :heavy_check_mark: Awkward Style  :heavy_check_mark: Inconsistent Style
+   :black_square_button: Grammar  :white_check_mark: Awkward Style  :white_check_mark: Inconsistent Style

-:heavy_check_mark: The revision differs in tone or emotion compared to the original
+:white_check_mark: The revision differs in tone or emotion compared to the original

 **Explanation**:
 The original is factual, whereas the revision reads awkwardly.
 The added exclamation mark makes the style of the headline inconsistent in itself: While the beginning of the headline is neutral in tone, the second part is more dramatic.
 The tone of the revision is more sensational than the original.